 The valuation of environmental services is required for diverse purposes such as for: (a) estimating Green GDP, (b) making investment decisions and (c) designing environmental policy instruments.
 Environmental values conceptually could be defined as producer values and household values1.
 The UN methodology of Integrated Environmental and Economic Accounting defines producer value or maintenance cost as the cost of sustainable use of environmental resources.
 A number of valuation methods are suggested in the literature for measuring household values: contingent valuation (CV), household production functions, and hedonic prices.
 In pollution related studies, all these methods aim at estimating the benefits to the households from reducing exposure to air or water pollution.
 Therefore, the accurate measurement of household exposure to pollution is an important component of the valuation method.
-Household members are exposed to different levels of ambient air pollution are estimated using CV and health production function.
+Household members are exposed to different levels of ambient air pollution at home, at office, at school, and on travel.
+The health benefits of reduced pollution are estimated using CV and health production function methods by measuring household values on reduced total exposure to pollution.